Skip to content

 • Ohio University Student Success Center in Chillicothe received funding to support college-bound students with remote tutoring programs.

 • Pickaway-Ross Career and Technology Center received funding for the Driving for Success project.
-Through this project and with this funding, the career and technology center can support young people with disabilities by enhancing their independence and encourage participation in job shadowing, internships, and social activities with accessible transportation.
+Through this project and with this funding, the career and technology center can support young people with disabilities by enhancing their independence and encourage participation in job shadowing, internships and social activities with accessible transportation.
 Students were selected to utilize the center’s driving simulator to prepare them for driving school.

-• The Ross County Park District received funding to increase the accessibility of outdoor experiences and its nature conservation with ADA compliant sidewalks and a shelter house.
+• The Ross County Park District received funding to increase the accessibility of outdoor experiences and its nature conservation with ADA-compliant sidewalks and a shelter house.